chicolucio/truth-table-generator/README.md

 ![pandas02](images/pandas02.png)

 More advanced modifications can be done with functions that apply styling changes.
-See the [tutorial notebook]() for examples.
+See the [styles tutorial notebook]() for examples.
 See the image below for a fancy example with two lines and two columns highlighted with yellow background and different colors for True and False.